MakeSchool-Tutorials/Makestagram-Swift-V3/P06-Adding-Authentication/content.md

 ## Basic Error Handling in FUIAuthDelegate

 As you'll notice through running the app, each time you sign up or log into an existing accounts, the `FUIAuthDelegate` method `authUI(_:didSignInWith:error:)` will be called.
 This method's parameters are the FirebaseAuth user that was authenticated and/or an error that occurred.
 Let's implement some basic error handling that will let us know if something went wrong.

+> [action]
 Modify your `FUIAuthDelegate` as follows:
+>
 ```
 extension LoginViewController: FUIAuthDelegate {
-    func authUI(_ authUI: FUIAuth, didSignInWith user: FIRUser?, error: Error?) {
+    func authUI(_ authUI: FUIAuth, didSignInWith user: User?, error: Error?) {
         if let error = error {
             assertionFailure("Error signing in: \(error.localizedDescription)")
             return
         }
+>
         print("handle user signup / login")
     }
 }